thefluffyshadow/code-diva/README.md

     * Will need to meet with that person to determine what I need to write for them.

 All test programs will be named "yourname_errortype".java as per guidelines that will be on the forums.

+## Other Notes:
+Pick 6 output of Hana's reports to show Dr. Gurka to showcase the range of what she can do.